 There are many reasons not to attempt to service your own commercial boiler, with a few of the very strongest ones being…

-Regular servicing is relatively inexpensive and causes very little business interruption, when compared to the cost of replacement of an entire system.
+Regular Commercial Boiler Servicing is relatively inexpensive and causes very little business interruption when compared to the cost of replacement of an entire system.

 Error Codes are now common on almost any boiler – commercial or domestic.
 They can however lead to a whole series of further errors by an inexperienced engineer merely taking it as read that the error code being displayed is the actual issue that’s causing it.

 We believe that the experience of the Kimpton Engineers enables them to take better decisions and ultimately save you time and money in the process.

 Colin Swanick, the Kimpton Service Director sums this up.
 “An error code is just a start point.
 It may simply tell you to replace a PCB.
 This is an expensive and aggressive approach and may well not solve the actual underlying problem.
 It’s also a part that can’t be returned if it doesn’t solve it, so it makes sense to find the issue first.